HOW ARE THE BOARDING HOUSES STRUCTURED?

-Senior boarders have the opportunity to request to either live in the Knox Boarding Centre, Gillespie Heritage House or Knox Senior Boarding Centre.
+Year 12 boarders have the opportunity to request to live either in the Knox Boarding Centre or Senior Boarding Centre.
 The boys’ requests are accommodated in most circumstances.
 We also take into account the boys’ academic performance.

 Every level of the boarding house has a large communal recreational area for boys to relax and socialise with their housemates.
-These lounge areas have televisions with Foxtel and DVD players.
+These lounge areas have televisions with Foxtel and areas for collaborative learning opportunities.

 The boarding houses also have several large, modern kitchens for boys to prepare snacks if they wish.

-We have places for about 200 boarders.
+We have places for approximately 210 boarders.
 We are a diverse community!
-Around one-half of our students come from rural Australia, one-quarter are from overseas and one-quarter come from the wider Sydney region.
+Around two-thirds of our students come from rural Australia and one-third are from overseas.

 We would love to show you around our boarding houses.
 To arrange a time, please contact Martin Gooding on +61 2 9473 9768 or firstname.lastname@example.org.

 WHAT IS THE ACADEMIC PERFORMANCE OF KNOX BOARDERS?